Samuel-The-Daya/Just-The-Docs-Template/docs/Remote-Repositories-And-Sub-Pages/Pushing-and-Pulling.md

 Pushing and Pulling are the two main commands to using a remote repository.

-This module will teach you the simple GitHub workflow and also the best practices of pushing and pulling.
+This module will teach you the GitHub workflow and also the best practices of pushing and pulling.

 ## Table of Contents
 {: .no_toc }